Minnesota

 July 2019 — Train tracks outside the long abandoned massive concrete Archer-Daniels-Midland Delmar Elevator No. 7 in Minneapolis.

-Wild clouds in Taconite Harbor Minnesota
+Taconite Harbor Energy Center, Schroeder, Minnesota

-Wild clouds in Taconite Harbor Minnesota
+Taconite Harbor Energy Center, Schroeder, Minnesota

 July 2019 — Storm clouds rolling into Taconite Harbor and Lake Superior.
 The storm didn't last long but provided some incredible clouds.

-Cramer Tunnel in Minnesota
+Cramer Tunnel Entrance, Cramer Minnesota

-Cramer Tunnel in Minnesota
+Cramer Tunnel Entrance, Cramer Minnesota

 July 2019 — Cramer Tunnel in Cramer Minnesota.
 The tunnel operated from 1957 to 2001.
 The tunnel connect the LTV Steel taconite plant in Hoyt Lakes to the ore dock at Taconite Harbor.